Rails-is-Underrated/Ruby-on-Rails-with-Concepts/software_eng/application_design.md

 # Introduction.

-Duka is an E-commerce Application, it provides an interface for buyers and sellers.
+Duka is an E-commerce Application, it provides an interface for customers and vendors.

 ## Objectives.

-Make it easier for buyers to shop for products.
+Customers are able to shop online.

-Make it easier for sellers to sell and monitor their products.
+Vendors are able to sell online.

 ## Requirements.

 ### Functional
-- Account creation for buyers and sellers
+- Account creation for customers and vendors.
 - Product creation.
 - Managing orders.
 - Complete purchases.